Survival statistics for pancreatic cancer

 In this page, we have quite detailed information about the likely outcome of different stages of pancreatic cancer.
-The statistics we use are taken from a variety of sources, including the opinions and experience of the experts who check each section of Cancer Research UK's patient information.
-They are intended as a general guide only.
+The statistics are intended as a general guide only.
 For the more complete picture in your case, you’d have to speak to your own specialist.

 We include statistics because people ask for them, but not everyone wishes to read this type of information.
 Remember you can skip this page if you don't want to read it.
 You can always come back to it.

 No statistics can tell you what will happen to you.
 Your cancer is unique.
 The same type of cancer can grow at different rates in different people.
 The statistics cannot tell you about the different treatments people may have had, or how that treatment may have affected their prognosis.
 There are many individual factors that will affect your treatment and your outlook.

 You can view and print the quick guides for all the pages in the treating pancreatic cancer section.

 People ask us for this information but not everyone with cancer wants to read it.
 If you are not sure whether you want to know at the moment, you can always come back to it later.